Three generations of Tylers have managed to span across three centuries.

 Tyler was the first president to have a veto overridden by Congress.
 Many of his opponents referred to Tyler as “His Accidency,” and sent him letters addressed to the “vice president” or the “acting president.”
 These notes were returned unopened.

 For the most part, Tyler’s presidency is regarded poorly mainly due to its uneventfulness.
 He notched few memorable accomplishments during a time of extreme national divide, which would eventually culminate in the Civil War — at which point he sided with the Confederacy.

-Even so, Tyler’s living grandchildren (still seems weird to write) stand by his decisions.
+Even so, Tyler’s living grandchild (still seems weird to write) stands by his decisions.

 “He’s been maligned in some ways, because he was elected to the Confederate Congress, so people say he’s a traitor,” Harrison said.
 “But actually, he should be known for his efforts as the organizer of the Peace Conference in Washington in 1861.
 He tried to get the uncommitted states to all agree on a program, and then get the other states to join in, and get everybody back together.”

 Harrison was also quick to note that a 2010 book titled “Recarving Rushmore” ranked Tyler first for promoting peace, prosperity and liberty.

 Another ranking published by C-SPAN on Friday, though, ranked him 33rd out of 44 (President Trump was not included).

 The heated national climate during Tyler’s presidency has actually been compared to current politics — though Harrison himself has lost interest.